Service brief · Chapter I · Incorporation

 Name and registered office

-The LLP's name (must end with 'LLP' or 'Limited Liability Partnership') and registered office in India.
+The LLP's name (must end with 'LLP' or 'Limited Liability Partnership') and the registered office address in India.

 2. ii.